steeply/gbot-trader/readme.md

-LOG_PATH                    | A custom path to the directory with the log (default: Folder with bot) LOG_TREE                    | Save logs by directory year/month/day (default: false) RESTART_TRADER_TIME         | How many seconds to wait before re-querying the data after network errors (default: 5) NOTIFICATION_ERROR_COUNT    | The number of errors in 5 minutes for notification (default: false) EXCHANGE_FEE                | The Commission for transactions of the exchange (default: 0.25) DELAY_REQUEST_API           | The delay of requests to the API in milliseconds (default: 500) DELAY_BETWEEN_MODULES       | Then delay in seconds between execution of consecutive modules. (default: 3)
+LOG_PATH                    | A custom path to the directory with the log (default: Folder with bot) LOG_TREE                    | Save logs by directory year/month/day (default: false) RESTART_TRADER_TIME         | How many seconds to wait before re-querying the data after network errors (default: 5) EXCHANGE_FEE                | The Commission for transactions of the exchange (default: 0.25) DELAY_REQUEST_API           | The delay of requests to the API in milliseconds (default: 500) DELAY_BETWEEN_MODULES       | Then delay in seconds between execution of consecutive modules. (default: 3)